 Given the above the best Berserker per setup will be RRRLR as your default option.
 For players that want to shift to a durability focused build for a team composition you can swap to a LRRLL setup or a LLRLL that utilises Vampire for additional sustainability.

 Killing Floor 2 Berserker Weapons Loadout Guide

-The Berserker has a smaller number of potential weapon loadouts than most of the Killing Floor 2 classes given many of your melee weapons serve a similar role and can be swapped out in most instances between each other to your own preferences.
+In terms of Killing Floor 2 best berserker weapon options you’ll find that the Berserker has a smaller number of potential weapon loadouts than most of the Killing Floor 2 classes given many of your melee weapons serve a similar role and can be swapped out in most instances between each other to your own preferences.
 While most of these builds utilise dual melee weapons players can also utilise some ranged weapons if the team composition calls for this.
-The notable end of match weapon loadouts that players should be striving for as the Berserker are:
+The best Berserker weapon loadouts that players should be striving for as the Berserker are:

 - VLAD-1000 Nailgun and Hemoclobber (or Bone Crusher / Static Strikers / Zweihander): The core Berserker loadout that is effective the vast majority of the time in your team games and provides you with a balance of hard hitting burst damage for large ZEDs with the short ranged Nailgun.
 This is then paired with a players preferred melee weapon of choice which is somewhat impacted by your team which handles the lower tier ZEDs.
 The Hemoclobber is often your best default choice given it’s healing potential adds key utility but the Bone Crusher, Static Strikers or Zweihander (DLC) are still capable weapons if you prefer them for playstyle or aesthetic reasons provided the team has a Medic or other class opting to include some healing in their loadout.